Magnaba Folquet: Club career

 An eventual youth academy graduate of Paris Saint-Germain, Folquet was selected for the PSG squad by coach Olivier Echouafni in each of the club's Champions League quarter-final and semi-final legs in the spring of 2021 but was an unused substitute.
 In the build-up to the 2021–22 season, Folquet was included as part of the first team squad by new coach Didier Ollé-Nicolle.

 On 21 November 2021, Folquet made her senior competitive debut off the bench for PSG in a 7–0 win over Reims.
 Two weeks later, she started her first match for the first team and made her Champions League debut against Zhytlobud.
-On 13 April 2022, Folquet signed her first professional contact with PSG.
+On 13 April 2022, Folquet signed her first professional contract with PSG.

 On 23 November 2022, Folquet scored her first professional goal against Vllaznia in the Champions League.
 Her second goal for the club was scored in the return fixture with Vllaznia two weeks later.
 On 30 January 2023, Folquet moved to Fleury on loan after making just six appearances for new coach Gérard Prêcheur in the first half of the 2022–23 season.